PrestaShop/prestashop-specs/back-office/wishlist.md

 - the wishlists will be different
 - the statistics table in the back office will be different depending on if  you are in shop A or shop B. It will not be a question of having global statistics including data from shop A and shop B.

-In the case of a multi-boutique shop with a group of shops then :
+If the multistore feature is enabled and in the case of multi-shops in the same group where the customers, the available quantity for sale and the orders are shared:
 - even if there is a sharing of customers accounts and products quantity between the shops, the visitor will not share his wishlists: he will have specific wishlists according to the shop he is in.
 - the statistics are global statistics: include data from shops belonging to the same group